Skip to content

 })

-// Register so the shared logger can also see it
+// Register so the shared lookup can also see it

 ctx.diagnostics.register(myDiagnostics)